-ASK A VOLUNTEER TO READ ACTS 3:11-16.
+✤ ASK A VOLUNTEER TO READ ACTS 3:11-26.

-What various names for God and Jesus did Peter use in his sermon?
-What aspects of God's character and authority do these names highlight?
+What names for God and Jesus did Peter use in his sermon?
+What do they show you about God's character and authority?

 How did Peter say the people were guilty before Jesus?
 How was this literally and physically true for many of them?
 How is this spiritually true for all people?